jodavaho/kda-tools/README.md

-This tool will correlate your equipment choices with your KDA spreads.
+These tools help you run [Alpha/Beta](https://en.wikipedia.org/wiki/A/B_testing) tests on your equipment choices for multiplayer competitive games.
+In particular, it is good for checking the [KDA](https://slangit.com/meaning/kda)

 # What?